shielamms/half-full-stack/nlp/_posts/2021-10-31-diplomacy-lie-detector.md

 Recall that the simplistic goal of this project is to determine if the appearance of certain words (or group of words) within a message in a game is a good indicator of whether the whole message is a lie.
 This roughly translates to the concept of **TF-IDF** (Term Frequency-Inverse Document Frequency), which is a statistical measure of the relevance of a word within a document among a collection of documents (in this case, a document is a message).
 As a rough example of its consequence, if the words "attack" and "follow" appear more often in messages which are lies, then given a new message which contains both words (irrelevant of its context), then that new message has a higher probability of being a lie.

-Scikit-learn's `TfidfVectorizer` represents each token from the messages as a TF-IDF score, which is the relevance score of that token in relation to other tokens in our corpus.
+Scikit-learn's `TfidfVectorizer` represents each token from the messages as a TF-IDF score, which is a numeric score of that token in relation to other tokens in our corpus.

 ```python
 # file: "vectorizer.py"